Test-Time Training on Video Streams: Abstract

 \section{Abstract}

-Prior work has established test-time training (TTT) as a general framework to further improve a trained model at test time.
-Before making a prediction on each test instance, the model is trained on the same instance using a self-supervised task, such as image reconstruction with masked autoencoders.
+Prior work has established Test-Time Training (TTT) as a general framework to further improve a trained model at test time.
+Before making a prediction on each test instance, the model is first trained on the same instance using a self-supervised task such as reconstruction.
 We extend TTT to the streaming setting, where multiple test instances -- video frames in our case -- arrive in temporal order.
 Our extension is online TTT: The current model is initialized from the previous model, then trained on the current frame and a small window of frames immediately before.
 Online TTT significantly outperforms the fixed-model baseline for four tasks, on three real-world datasets.
-The relative improvement is 45\% and 66\% for instance and panoptic segmentation.
-Surprisingly, online TTT also outperforms its offline variant that accesses more information, training on all frames from the entire test video regardless of temporal order.
-This differs from previous findings using synthetic videos.
-We conceptualize \textit{locality} as the advantage of online over offline TTT.
-We analyze the role of locality with ablations and a theory based on bias-variance trade-off. \footnote{Project website with videos, dataset and code: \url{https://video-ttt.github.io/}}
+The improvements are more than 2.2$\times$ and 1.5$\times$ for instance and panoptic segmentation.
+Surprisingly, online TTT also outperforms its offline variant that accesses strictly more information, training on all frames from the entire test video regardless of temporal order.
+This finding challenges those in prior work using synthetic videos.
+We formalize a notion of \textit{locality} as the advantage of online over offline TTT, and analyze its role with ablations and a theory based on bias-variance trade-off.